-C'Era una Volta il West; Western, Italy / USA, 1968; D: Sergio Leone, S: Charles Bronson, Henry Fonda, Claudia Cardinale, Jason Robards, Gabriele Ferzetti
+C'Era una Volta il West; western, Italy / USA, 1968; D: Sergio Leone, S: Charles Bronson, Henry Fonda, Claudia Cardinale, Jason Robards, Gabriele Ferzetti

 The Wild West.
-3 bandits await a Harmonica man at a railway station.
+Three bandits await a Harmonica man at a railway station.
 He arrives and shoots them.
 On the Sweetwater farm the evil Frank kills the whole McBain family in order for his boss, the rich Morton, to build a railway station on that part of land.
 McBain's wife, prostitute Jill, returns home to find the farm empty.
 Harmonica and criminal Cheyenne join their forces against Frank.
 After Frank kills Morton, they organize the railway construction so that Jill will become the owner of the precious land.
 Harmonica then kills Frank because he once killed his father.